FahadIqbal12/FahadIqbal12/README.md

 coding.
 I started learning to code when I was in 7th grade.
 I have done many projects in multiple domains from Web development to App development.
-When I was in grade 9, I built a SaaS from scratch and was able to scale it.
-But I always wanted to work on some futuristic projects and Blockchain really caught my attention.
+When I was in grade 9, I built a Mobile app development agency from scratch and was able to scale it.
+But I always wanted to work on futuristic projects and Blockchain caught my attention.
 I started learning Blockchain, made unique projects, and won multiple hackathons.